TikToker and mother 'killed men in plot to hide affair'

 "Messages show that sexually explicit material of her, which had obviously been taken some time before, and he threatened to send it to her husband and son."

-The court heard her daughter - who was aware of the affair - was told of the blackmail plot and, fearful of the impact on her family, as well as her social media following, sent Mr Hussain a message saying: "...Carry [on] speaking to her now, you'll see movements soon."
+The court heard her 23-year-old daughter - who was aware of the affair - was told of the blackmail plot and, fearful of the impact on her family, as well as her social media following, sent Mr Hussain a message saying: "Carry [on] speaking to her now, you'll see movements soon."

 She also sent her mother a WhatsApp message afterwards saying: "I'll soon get him jumped by guys and he won't know what day it is."